aome510/spotify-player/README.md

 ## Introduction

 - `spotify-player` is a custom Spotify player that I built and tweaked based on my personal preferences.
 It is fast, easy to use, and [configurable](https://github.com/aome510/spotify-player/blob/master/doc/config.md).
 - `spotify-player` is designed to be a player, not a fully-fledged Spotify clone, so it does not aim to support all possible Spotify features.
-Its main goal is to provide a quick, easy, and intuitive way to modify current playback by either using player commands or navigating between different contexts.
+Its main goal is to provide a quick and intuitive way to modify the current playback by either using player commands or navigating between different contexts.
 - `spotify-player`, similar to other TUI applications, is keyboard driven.
 User will use a set of [predefined commands with shortcuts](#commands) to interact with the player.
 - `spotify-player` has a simple UI with three main components:
   - a playback window displaying the current playback